DataDog/dd-opentelemetry-exporter-ruby/README.md

 ## License

-The `opentelemetry-exporter-datadog` gem is distributed under the Apache 2.0 license.
+The `opentelemetry-exporters-datadog` gem is distributed under the Apache 2.0 license.
 See [LICENSE][license-github] for more information.

 [datadog-home]: https://www.datadoghq.com